222 Saint Nazaire Road

 About our clinic

-DCI Broussard is set to open in 2019.
+DCI Broussard is now open and accepting patients.
 It is a 17 station facility that provides in-center hemodialysis and peritoneal home training to patients in the Broussard, Youngsville and Lafayette area.

 Monday – Friday: 5:30 a.m. – 4:30 p.m.